berg-michael/berg-michael/readme.md

 # Hello!

-I'm a current Master's Student in Computer Science at the University of Chicago.
+I'm a current Master's Student in Computer Science at the University of Chicago My specialization is High-Performance Computing.
+I will be graduating in March 2025.

-I am seeking an internship for Summer 2024.
+I am currently a Graduate Computing Scholar at Lawrence Livermore National Laboratory.

 My experience includes: